Middletown studies: Working

 In the 1920s, the Lynds found a "division into the working class and business class that constitutes the outstanding cleavage in Middletown."
 They state:

 The study found that at least 70 percent of the population belonged to the working class.
 However, labor unions had been driven out of town because the city's elite saw them as anti-capitalist.
 Because of this, unemployment was seen among residents as an individual, not a social, problem.

 The city government was run by the "business class", a conservative group of individuals in high-income professions.
 For example, this group threw its support behind Calvin Coolidge's administration.

 Home and family

 Eighty-six percent of the residents lived in at least a nuclear family arrangement.
 Because of innovations such as mortgages, even working-class families were able to own their own homes.
 Home ownership is considered the mark of a "respectable" family.

 Compared to the 19th century, family sizes were smaller, divorce rates were up.
 However, women still, by and large, worked as housewives.
 Having children is considered a "moral obligation" of all couples.
-However, at the age of six, the socialization of these children are taken over by secondary institutions such as schools.
+However, at the age of six, the socialization of these children is taken over by secondary institutions such as schools.
 Also, taboos against things such as dating have been reduced.

 Families tend not to spend as much time together as before.
 Also, new technology such as supermarkets, refrigeration, and washing machines have contributed to a downswing in traditional skills such as cooking and food preservation.